 • 52 percent reported that they are more likely to join a group that is invite-only.

 • 81 percent would join a group that offers a concierge to help them use member’s benefits, as opposed to an organization that is self-guided.

-If you are a millennial who is unsure how joining a professional association will be beneficial to your career – Here is the main reasons why it will matter to you:
+If you are a student who is unsure how joining a professional association will be beneficial to your career and your life – Here are the main reasons why it will matter to you: